awsdocs/aws-go-developer-guide/doc_source/tls.rst

            return
        }

-       // In Go versions from 1.13 on: tr.ForceAttemptHTTP2 = true
+       // In Go versions later than 1.13 tr.ForceAttemptHTTP2 = true

 3. Create an HTTP client with the configured transport, and use that to create a session.